The Brixton academy, created by head coach Steadman Scott and Tony Goldring, has produced over 40 professional footballers including Nathaniel Clyne.

 The achievements of Afewee are remarkable and a brilliant way to instil confidence and discipline at the kids’ formative years.

-If you want to read more about the academy and some of the players who made it into professional football, check out this featured article on The Guardian website.
+If you want to read more about the academy, check out this featured article on The Guardian website.